Mcpoowl/mx-skycons/README.md

 # Skycons for Mendix

-Skycons for Mendix implements 10 animated weather icons from the Skycons library for use in your Mendix Application
+Skycons for Mendix implements 10 animated weather icons from the Skycons library for use in your Mendix Application The original Skycons repository can be found [here](https://github.com/darkskyapp/skycons)

 ## Contributing